brod2240/ufid_reader/README.md

 GatorUFID or GatorCheck is a web application that allows for database hosting, data manipulation, data visualization, and kiosk configuration.
 In the validation code hosted on the RaspPi the website is used as an API to verify and save data.
 For teachers, admins, or IT the website serves to visualize this data in tables, manipulate the data with buttons and forms, and also download data.
 For the member of this project or for those who want to replicate it the website serves as a tool to easily add test data to the database.

 ### Features
-- Accounts: These keep track of the courses each professor teaches.
-(Not yet implemented) Basic admin login capability is implemented.
+- Accounts: These keep track of the courses each professor teaches (Being Implemented in Brianna's Version).
+Basic admin login capability is implemented.
-- Student Form: Adds or edits student data in student table in database.
+- Student Form: Adds or edits student data in student table in roster database.
-- Roster Page: Displays student data and has Student Form to add more data.
-(Search and filter to be added).
+- Roster Page: Displays student data (UFID, ISO, Name, and Classes) and has Student Form to add more data.
+(Search and filter to be added)
-- Timesheet Page: (Display timesheet data, has search and filter, ability to download sheet, all to be added).
+- Timesheet Page: Display timesheet data (UFID, ISO, Name, Course, Class, Instructor, Room, and Time).
+(Search, filter, and ability to download sheet to be added).
-- Kiosks Page: Displays kiosk data (serial number and room number) and ability to add, edit, and delete kiosks (Add is implemented)(edit, delete, and display have been created but have not yet been integrated into the code).
+- Kiosks Page: Displays kiosk data (serial number and room number) and ability to add, edit, and delete kiosks.
 - Page Navigation

 ### Website API Endpoints